ShadowNinjaXD/CypherSetupCollection/README.md

 By using this document, you acknowledge and agree to comply with the terms of this license and the additional terms outlined above.
 Thank you for respecting the rights of the creator.

+## Note on Pen Name

+Please be advised that "Shadow Demon" is a pen name used for the purposes of this document.
+The use of this pseudonymous identity is a choice of the creator to maintain anonymity and is not indicative of any legal entity or corporation.

+All content provided under the name "Shadow Demon" is created and managed by the individual behind this pen name.
+This includes the strategies, setups, and information shared in the **Cypher Setup Collection**.
+The use of a pen name does not affect the authenticity, accuracy, or validity of the content or the licensing terms associated with this document.

+For any inquiries, clarifications, or permissions beyond the scope of this license, please use the contact details provided.
+Despite the use of a pen name, all rights and responsibilities associated with the content and its licensing are fully respected and upheld.

 ## Contact Information

 For questions, permissions beyond the scope of this license, or further clarifications, please contact: